augmentedfabricationlab/robot_see_robot_do/docs/getting_started.md

     C:\Users\YOUR_USERNAME\workspace\projects

-Then open Github Desktop and clone the [Robot See Robot Do repository](https://github.com/augmentedfabricationlab/robot_see_robot_do) repository into you workspace folder.
+Then open Github Desktop and clone the [Robot See Robot Do repository](https://github.com/augmentedfabricationlab/robot_see_robot_do) repository into your projects folder.
 Then install the repo within your environment (in editable mode):

     (rsrd) pip install -e your_filepath_to_robot_see_robot_do
     (rsrd) python -m compas_rhino.install -p robot_see_robot_do -v 7.0